geudde/attic-chest/pages/13.reference/01.porden/docs.md

 His maiden falchion in Albruno's cause .

 The brave Stvpterion leads his filial band,*
-The pride and boast of many an eastern land ;
+The pride and boast of many an eastern land;
 Of hardest texture fram'd, their armour bright
-Shone through the gloom in lines of dazzling light :
+Shone through the gloom in lines of dazzling light:
 In former combats with the powers of fire,
-Immortal glory did these troops acquire ;
+Immortal glory did these troops acquire;
 Nor less their argillaceous brethren claim
 The hard-earn'd wreath of never-fading fame.